expipiplus1/intero-neovim/README.md

 Currently provides (primitive) type at point, evaluation, and module loading.
 I have no idea what I am doing with vimscript, so if you know what's up, let's collaborate!
+PRs, issues, and random feedback are all welcome.

 ## Installing

 This plugin should be pathogen, vundle, etc. compatible.
+However, while that's the case, I recommend cloning this repository and managing it yourself.
+It's not stable at all, and you don't want this changing out from under you.

 ## Usage